Restioson/arcade-asteroids/README.md

 # Controls
 WSAD or arrow keys (choose at startup) to move  and space to shoot.
 You move automatically, but W/Up will speed up your ship and turning.

+# Credits
+To see credits for sounds, look in the comments in the main python file.